Synchronicity versus coincidence: Can we go beyond mere belief or skepticism?

 It’s a sign

-We often divide people in two camps with unexplained phenomena.
-On the one side we have the sceptics and on the other the believers for whom synchronicity carries special meaning.
-“You could say that synchronicity is a sense of interconnectedness.
-Some sort of guidance for some people,” exlained Dr. Russo-Netzer.
-“As long as they are open to the experience and detect meaning in it.”
+In fact, Jung himself is said to have looked at how synchronicity involves all things mind and matter, science and spirit.
+Said Dr. Russo-Netzer: “You could say that synchronicity is a sense of interconnectedness.
+Some sort of guidance for some people.”
+She added: “As long as [these people] are open to the experience and detect meaning in it.”

-To Lumi Pelinku there is power in the signs presented to us.
-As an intuitive astrologer, energy healer and transformation coach, her spiritual expertise is often drawn upon in the press.
+To synchronicity expert Lumi Pelinku there is no doubt that there is power in the signs presented to us.
+Pelinku is an intuitive astrologer, energy healer and transformation coach from New York City.
+Her spiritual expertise is often cited in the press.
 To her, such ”coincidental” signs are messages from the ethereal realm that come to us when we need it.
-Especially when we pay attention to our intuition.
+That it helps us pay start being attuned to our intuition and find clearer answers to life’s ambiguities.

 Or….a more logical explanation